Mellon Public Humanities Grant Funding

-Support focuses on promising initiatives that enhance the social and economic vitality of our community including cultural, recreational, and educational projects, those addressing human needs, and those enhancing the safety and beauty of our surroundings for the benefit of current and potential Grinnell residents.
+Funding will focus on initiatives that strengthen the social and economic vitality of our community including cultural, recreational, and educational projects; those addressing human needs; and those enhancing the safety and beauty of our surroundings for the benefit of current and potential Grinnell residents.
 Grants may also support projects that build organizational and financial capacity for nonprofits serving the Grinnell area.

 Preference will be given to proposals that: